OpenMS/pyopenms-docs/docs/source/datastructures_id.rst

 In OpenMS, identifications of peptides, proteins and small molecules are stored in dedicated data structures.
 These data structures are typically stored to disc as idXML or mzIdentML file.
-The highest-level structure is ``ProteinIdentification``.
+The highest-level structure is :py:class:`~.ProteinIdentification`.
 It stores all identified proteins of an identification run as ProteinHit objects plus additional metadata (search parameters, etc.).
-Each ``ProteinHit`` contains the actual protein accession, an associated score, and (optionally) the protein sequence.
+Each :py:class:`~.ProteinHit` contains the actual protein accession, an associated score, and (optionally) the protein sequence.

-A ``PeptideIdentification`` object stores the data corresponding to a single identified spectrum or feature.
-It has members for the retention time, m/z, and a vector of ``PeptideHit`` objects.
-Each ``PeptideHit`` stores the information of a specific peptide-to-spectrum match or PSM (e.g., the score and the peptide sequence).
-Each ``PeptideHit`` also contains a vector of ``PeptideEvidence`` objects which store the reference to one or more (in the case the peptide maps to multiple proteins) proteins and the position therein.
+A :py:class:`~.PeptideIdentification` object stores the data corresponding to a single identified spectrum or feature.
+It has members for the retention time, m/z, and a vector of :py:class:`~.PeptideHit` objects.
+Each :py:class:`~.PeptideHit` stores the information of a specific peptide-to-spectrum match or PSM (e.g., the score and the peptide sequence).
+Each :py:class:`~.PeptideHit` also contains a vector of :py:class:`~.PeptideEvidence` objects which store the reference to one or more (in the case the peptide maps to multiple proteins) proteins and the position therein.

 ..
 NOTE::
    Protein Ids are linked to Peptide Ids by a common identifier (e.g., a unique string of time and date of the search).
-   The Identifier can be set using the `setIdentifier` method.
-Similarly `getIdentifier` can be used to check the link between them.
+   The Identifier can be set using the :py:meth:`~.ProteinIdentification.setIdentifier` method in :py:class:`~.ProteinIdentification` and :py:class:`~.PeptideIdentification`.
+   Similarly :py:meth:`~.ProteinIdentification.getIdentifier` can be used to check the link between them.
    With the link one can retrieve search meta data (which is stored at the protein level) for individual Peptide Ids.

    .. code-block:: python